datacamp-content-public/courses-machine-translation-and-understanding-text-in-python-thushan-ganegedara/slides/chapter_1_e493fe72b09a643d6cc7f8e7b6c447bb.md

 ```

 `@script`
-In this lesson you learnt what word vectors are, why learning word vectors is important, and the underpinning idea on which word vector algorithms are built.
-In the next lesson we will learn the details of one of the popular word vector algorithms, known as skip-gram.
+In this lesson you learnt why word vectors are important, and the underpinning idea on which word vector algorithms are built.
+In the next lesson we will learn about two popular word vector algorithms, known as skip-gram and continuous bag-of-words.